 All of this is provided at the lowest cost of any college in the region!
-We are very proud to offer the best value for excellent higher education in Northern Minnesota.
+We are very proud to offer the best value for excellent higher education in Minnesota.
 We do not allow student loans at our college, nor do we turn students away due to lack of funding.
 Therefore, you can attend RLNC and at the end of two years, you will have \$0 owed in student loans!
-We challenge you to find that outstanding value anywhere else.
+We challenge you to find that outstanding college value anywhere else.

-Lastly, if you are a high school senior with a GPA of 3.5, or 3.0 and above, we are offering new, merit-based, RLNC Presidential (3.5+) and Achievement Scholarships (3.0+) for Fall 2020.
+Lastly, if you are a high school senior with a GPA of 3.5 and above, we are offering a new, merit-based, RLNC Presidential (3.5+) starting in the Fall 2020.
 RLNC Scholarship applications are available online.
 Our college application is also available online, or you may contact our Student Success with any questions and they will be happy to help you enroll and apply for RLNC scholarships.
 Start transforming your life, apply today!